Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 Nutrition information is an estimate based on available data and may vary depending on exact ingredients used and portion sizes.
 For medical advice, please consult a registered dietitian or nutritionist.

-Frequently Asked Questions About Date and Walnut Cake
+Frequently Asked Questions About Sticky Date Cake

-Nutrition Info – Per Slice of Date and Walnut Cake
+Nutrition Info – Per Slice

 While this moist date cake recipe leans more comfort than calorie-counted, here’s a general breakdown for one slice (based on 9 servings per date and walnut loaf), including the rich toffee sauce.